matija2209/deezer-export-extension/README.md

 ### Manual Installation (Developer Mode)

-1. Download or clone this repository
+1. Download or clone this repository: `git clone https://github.com/matija2209/deezer-export-extension.git`
 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" in the top right corner
 4. Click "Load unpacked" and select the folder containing the extension files